simonneutert/simonneutert.github.io/src/_posts/2023/2023-12-18-random-podcast-episodes.md

 title: "Elevate Your Podcast Experience: Using Apple Shortcuts to Play Random Episodes (and NGINX)"
 ---

-# Enhancing Podcast Experience with Nginx and Shortcuts

 Podcasts have become an integral part of my daily routine, and accessing them seamlessly is crucial for a smooth listening experience.
 In this guide, I'll explore how you can leverage Nginx to offer a JSON file containing links to podcast episodes.

 Additionally, I'll demonstrate how iPhone users can use the Shortcuts app to load the JSON file, extract a random entry, and open the URL for their preferred podcast service.